 Just because it’s a supplement on the market doesn’t mean you should take it though.
 Synephrine is still undergoing testing and some results show that when consumed, it can have possible side effects, such as headaches, nausea, and upset stomach feelings.
-Its also fair to warn that since synephrine is considered to be a stimulant, that those who have or are at risk of high blood pressure, have family history of heart disease or has even had a stroke, that you should avoid taking this product as it can possibly lead to an increase in risk since it does elevate heart rate slightly.
+Its also fair to warn that since synephrine is considered to be a stimulant, that those who have or are at risk of high blood pressure, should avoid taking this product as it can possibly lead to an increase in risk since it does elevate heart rate slightly.

 Take Home Message